 - S. 2794 (100th): Stillwater Wildlife Management Area Restoration and Enhancement Act of 1988

-From Feb 1983 to Oct 1988, Hecht missed 99 of 2,198 roll call votes, which is 4.5%.
-This is better than the median of 5.3% among the lifetime records of senators serving in Oct 1988.
+From Feb 1983 to Oct 1988, Hecht missed 99 of 2,201 roll call votes, which is 4.5%.
+This is on par with the median of 5.9% among the lifetime records of senators serving in Oct 1988.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information